swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-6-move-the-ml-experiment-data-to-the-cloud/index.md

     Install the package and update the freeze file.

     ```sh title="Execute the following command(s) in a terminal"
-    # Install the packages
+    # Install the requirements
     pip install -r requirements.txt
-    # Freeze the packages
+    # Freeze the requirements
     pip freeze --local --all > requirements-freeze.txt
     ```